kogatana-x/SnakeGame/README.md

 # SnakeGame
-Snake Game built with python, complete with manually configurable snake images :)
+Snake Game built with Java, complete with manually configurable snake images :)
+(originally built in 2018/2019 for a school Hackathon)